-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact P. Transportation/Traffic.
-Would the project: 1) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? ✓ Would the project conflict or be inconsistent with CEQA Guidelines Section 15064.3 subdivision (b)? ✓ Substantially increase hazards due to a design feature (e.g. sharp curves or dangerous intersections) or incompatible uses (e.g. farm equipment)? ~

-4) Result in inadequate emergency access? ✓
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Р. Transportation/Traffic.
+Would the project: 1 Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? √ 2) Would the project conflict or be inconsistent with CEQA Guidelines Section 15064.3 subdivision (b)? ✓ 3 Substantially increase hazards due to a design feature (e.g. sharp curves or dangerous intersections) or incompatible uses (e.g. farm equipment)? ✓ 4) Result in inadequate emergency access? ✓

-The subject site is currently entitled for 12 units, the proposed 16 units would generate a relatively minimal increase in vehicle traffic.
+The approximate 10-acre subject site currently has 1 home, but the General Plan designation of Low Density Residential allows between 2 and 6 dwelling units per acre, permitting a maximum of 60 residential units within the subject site.
+The proposed 45 units is within the General Plan allowed 60 residential units.
 The existing street network could adequately serve this proposal.
-According to Trip Generation (ITE Report) the average daily trips per unit is 6.59.
-At 12 units, that would total 79 trips per day, and at 16 units it would total 105 trips per day which would equate to a 25% increase in trips correlating to the 25% increase in number of residential units.
+According to Trip Generation (ITE Report), the average daily trips per unit is 6.59.
+At 45 units, that would total 296.55 trips per day, and at the General Plan maximum of 60 units it would total 395.4 trips per day which would mean that the proposed subdivision is only producing 75% of the traffic planned for the subject site.
 This would result in a less than significant impact.